javierromancsa/OSS-real-time-ingestion-enrichment/README.md

 # OSS-real-time-ingestion-enrichment
-deploying a full stack real-time ingestion and enrichment platform for analytical and operational workloads
+This repository is to enable and facilitate the deployment in Azure of a full stack real-time ingestion and enrichment platform for analytical and operational workloads focus on OSS technology and low code.